TaleStation/.github/profile/README.md

 <details>
 <summary> Purpose Statement </summary>
-We are not HRP nor MRP, but somewhere in-between.
-Ideally, we would like to not be identified with such terms.
-We would like to be known as **the roleplay** server.
-Simply as.

 TaleStation is a non erotic, adult roleplay server.
 We want to create a server where everyone and anyone can come and make a story for their characters.
-Classically, we'd be considered a "HRP" server, but we just want to be known as a true "RP" server.
-Interactions is key!

 The environment here at TaleStation should be friendly to approach OOCly.
 If you have any issues, never be afraid to ahelp or ask staff.
 We'll try our best to answer questions you may have.
 Secondly, we want our players to be **as inclusive** as possible.
 Dramas, tragedies, and comedies abound.
 Try to include new people to your groups!
 Who knows, you may just make a new friend.